KingOfMac/easykey/README.md

 brew install easykey --build-from-source
 ```

-This will compile the CLI tool from source on your machine (no code signing required).
+This will compile both the CLI tool and macOS app from source on your machine (no code signing required).
+The CLI tool will be available in your PATH, and the app will be installed to `~/Applications/EasyKey.app`.

 ### 📦 Individual Component Installation